dominikjung42/BusinessAnalytics/README.md

 * Furthermore, guest lectures will provide insights into state-of-the-art application scenarios.
 * Both, exercises and guest lectures are relevant and serve to prepare yourself for the exam.

-If you have further questions, you can contact me at  <d.jung@kit.edu>
+If you have further questions, you can contact me at <d.jung@kit.edu>.

 Have a nice day!